Today, you’re going to learn how to start your self love journey: what self-love is and what self-love isn’t, how to practice self-love.

 Self-care opportunities happen all day long – getting some sunlight, making a hot cup of tea for yourself, writing down your thoughts in your journal, etc.

 The best way to build a habit is to start small.
 Give yourself at least five minutes a day to connect with yourself.

 Five-Minute Self-Love Hacks

-Connect with nature – Go outside and enjoy the sunlight and the fresh air.
-Take a deepbreath in through your nostrils.
-Feel the sensation of your lungs filling with air and exhale through your mouth while notice the calming effect on your body.
+Go outside and enjoy the sunlight and the fresh air.
+Take a deep breath in through your nostrils.
+Feel the sensation of your lungs filling with air and exhale through your mouth while noticing the calming effect on your body.

-Self-love affirmations – Pick up some self-love affirmations and read them aloud daily.
-The following are some example:
+Pick up some self-love affirmations and read them aloud daily.
+The following are some examples:

 - I am worthy of love.

 - Loving myself is as important as loving others.